jakebathman/tailwindcss-uk-docs/source/docs/border-color.blade.md

 ## Responsive

-To control the border color of an element at a specific breakpoint, add a `{screen}:` prefix to any existing border color utility.
+To control the border colour of an element at a specific breakpoint, add a `{screen}:` prefix to any existing border colour utility.
 For example, use `md:border-green-500` to apply the `border-green-500` utility at only medium screen sizes and above.

 For more information about Tailwind's responsive design features, check out the [Responsive Design](/docs/responsive-design) documentation.

-@component('_partials.responsive-code-sample', ['class' => 'text-center'])
+@component('_partials.responsive-code-sample', ['class' => 'text-centre'])
 @slot('none')
 <button class="border-2 border-blue-500 bg-transparent text-blue-700 py-2 px-4 font-semibold rounded">
   Button